Health Care for Feral Cats

 Vaccination protocols for feral cats

 Due to the rabies virus being a zoonotic disease, meaning it can be transmitted to humans, most health codes and laws require that all cats receive a rabies vaccination.
-Along with a rabies vaccine, all feral cats should receive a distemper vaccine.
-Distemper, or feline panleukopenia virus, is highly contagious and can cause high mortality in a group of feral cats, usually among kittens, who have weakened immune systems.
+Kittens can receive a rabies vaccine as early as 12 weeks of age.

 Additional health concerns for feral cats

 During spay/neuter surgery, the veterinarian will examine the cat’s skin for wounds or injuries, making sure to thoroughly clean and treat accordingly.
 A long-acting antibiotic injection, such as Convenia, is usually administered for post-care of sterilization procedures, and will also aid in reducing and treating any infection.
+For severe wounds or injuries, caretakers can administer additional antibiotics in wet food, or if the veterinary hospital or the caretaker has the space and is capable of housing the cat, she may spend a few days recovering confined to a cage.

-Lastly, create outdoor litter boxes to give cats a place to go to the bathroom.
+Create outdoor litter boxes to give cats a place to go to the bathroom.
 Scooping frequently will help keep cats healthy and free of contracting the parasite toxoplasmosis, a zoonotic disease that can be transmitted to humans.
 Providing cats an appropriate place to go to the bathroom will also help alleviate any complaints about cats using gardens and flower beds to relieve themselves.

 References